sureshssk93/AnzAssignment-Android/README.md

 ## Issues Faced
 1. **Data Mismatch**
-   - Sometimes the user details don't match the list view
+   - User details don't match with its id mapped in User List
-   - Photos and names might be different
+   - Photo and other info might be different in User Details Screen
-   - We're working on fixing this!

 ## Improvments
-1. **Features We Want to Add**
+1. **Features**
    - Search functionality
    - Filtering and sorting
    - Pull-to-refresh